ICT-ANS/StarLight.github.io/docs/Bug Summary.md

       # return pred3, torch.squeeze(entropy)
       return pred3, entropy[0, :, :]
 ```

 2. Loading pre-trained weights fails to achieve pre-training performance.
 ![img](../assets/images-bugs/starlight_bugs_20230329115940442.png)
-* Reason: The original model was trained on multiple GPUs, and the operation names in the pre-trained weights contain the prefix 'module.', resulting in the failure to load most operations.
+* Problem: The original model was trained on multiple GPUs, and the operation names in the pre-trained weights contain the prefix 'module.', resulting in the failure to load most operations.
 Since there are slight differences between the operations in the pre-trained weights and the model definition, when loading the weights, the matching is set to strict=False, which did not detect the above problem and eventually led to low accuracy during testing.
 * Solution: Remove the 'module.' prefix from the operation names in the pre-trained weights.

 3. Inconsistent input sizes in the test dataset.